Markwayne Mullin: Tenure

 In April 2017, Mullin drew criticism when he was recorded during a town hall meeting telling his constituents that it was "bullcrap" that taxpayers pay his salary.
 He said, "I pay for myself.
 I paid enough taxes before I got here and continue to through my company to pay my own salary.
 This is a service.
 No one here pays me to go."
 As of 2022, Mullin still collects the U.S. Congress base salary of $174,000.

-In a 2018 report, the U.S. House Ethics Committee said that “Mullin made a good faith effort to seek the Committee’s informal guidance on numerous issues with respect to his family business.”
+In a 2018 report, the U.S. House Ethics Committee said that "Mullin made a good faith effort to seek the Committee's informal guidance on numerous issues with respect to his family business."
 But the committee noted that Congressional ethics rules state that members of Congress should not endorse products or services, particularly if they personally benefit financially from the endorsement.

-Along with all other Senate and House Republicans, Mullin voted against the American Rescue Plan Act of 2021.
 In August 2022, he came out against President Joe Biden's student loan forgiveness plan, but subsequently received criticism after the White House Twitter account pointed out that Mullin had benefited from $1.4 million of federal PPP loan forgiveness.

-Mullin also voted against the TRUTH Act (H.R.
-6782), a bill that would have required public disclosure of companies that received funds through the bailout program.
+In 2022, Mullin introduced resolutions to remove the first and second impeachments of President Trump from the Congressional Record.
+House Republican Conference Chair Elise Stefanik supported the resolution.
+At the time, the House had a Democratic majority and the resolution did not pass.

 January 2021 Capitol attack

-During the January 6 United States Capitol attack, Mullin and Representatives Troy Nehls (a former Sheriff and Army veteran) and Pat Fallon (an Air Force veteran) helped U.S. Capitol Police build barricades and protect the doors to the House chamber from the rioters.
+During the January 6 United States Capitol attack, Mullin and Representatives Troy Nehls (a former sheriff and Army veteran) and Pat Fallon (an Air Force veteran) helped U.S. Capitol Police build barricades and protect the doors to the House Chamber from the rioters.
 He and many of his colleagues were later ushered to a secure location, where he declined offers to wear a mask, in violation of House rules.
-Mullin said that he witnessed the shooting of Trump supporter Ashli Babbitt during the attack, which occurred after she climbed through a barricade leading towards the House Chamber; Mullin's viewpoint was that the Capitol police officer "didn't have a choice" but to shoot, and that this action "saved people's lives", with members of Congress and their staff "in danger" from the "mob".
+Mullin said that he witnessed the shooting of Trump supporter Ashli Babbitt during the attack, which occurred after she climbed through a barricade leading toward the House Chamber; Mullin said the Capitol police officer "didn't have a choice" but to shoot, and that this action "saved people's lives", with members of Congress and their staff "in danger" from the "mob".